-As the saying goes that some things age better in time, I am hoping that the following revisiting of my post from a couple years ago finds greater relevance and importance now than then.
+As the saying goes, that some things age better in time, I am hoping that the following revisiting of my post from a couple years ago finds greater relevance and importance now than then.
+Other than this introduction, hardly anything needed to be updated.
+It is more relevant than its original publication.

-However, it is precisely in these empty wine vats of human life and meaning that new wine can be poured if only we would desire it over our western culture's apathy and turn our hearts back to the God Who made us.
+However, is precisely in these empty wine vats of human life and meaning that new wine can be poured, if only we would desire it over our western culture's apathy and turn our hearts back to the God Who made us.

 I’d like to discuss how we Catholics should approach this Thanksgiving in light of the current situation in America.
 In other words, we should rediscover the truth about Thanksgiving as it relates to Catholics historically and spiritually.
 A major weapon to fight the war for America’s soul is hidden within the meaning of Thanksgiving.

-Thanksgiving and the Battle for America’s Soul - PART 1
+Thanksgiving and the Final Battle for America’s Soul

 Combining Thanksgiving and battle in a title doesn’t seem like they are meant to go together.
 However, this year they do because America, now more than ever, is battling for its soul.
 The sides of this battle have become clear as day now, if one is at all tuned into the signs of our times politically, morally and socially.
 Archbishop Fulton Sheen prophetically proclaimed back in the first half of the 20th century that the battle upon America and the West is whether our future will be brotherhood under Christ or comradeship under anti-Christ.
 Catholics and the West were lulled to sleep the last 80 years and now we have the enemy at our gates.